Rikelmy-Lopes/Rikelmy-Lopes/README.md

 ### Hello!<img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="10%"> My name is Rikelmy, Software Developer!
 <br>

 I’m a software developer passionate about technology and always looking for new challenges.
 I’m currently pursuing a Bachelor's degree in Computer Science.
-I have technical skills in JavaScript, TypeScript, Node.js, Java, SQL, NoSQL, OOP, Docker, and unit testing.
+I have technical skills in Java, TypeScript, Node.js, SQL, NoSQL, OOP, Docker, and unit testing.

 ### If you want to know more about my technical skills, take a look at my pinned projects!